FreekPols/Portfolio/Education.md

 # Education

 Reflecting on educating, I must have more than 25 years of experience with teaching.
 I think one of my first accounts with teaching is instructing sailing at an age of 14.
 When I was 16, I became an instructor in the Martial Art (Pencak Silat) that I was practicing.
 In hindsight, it thus seemed to be a logical step to do the minor education in my third year of the study Applied Physics and to become a secondary school teacher after my masters.
 I have been teaching physics in secondary school for ten years (2009-2019).

-In 2014 I was granted the scholarship for ... allowing me to do a PhD. on teaching scientific inquiry in physics {cite:p}`pols2023development`.
+With the idea that I had not reached my educational limits, and to be an example to my pupils that one always can learn more, I applied for [NWO Doctoral Grant for Teachers](https://www.nwo.nl/onderzoeksprogrammas/promotiebeurs-voor-leraren).
+This grant was awarded in 2014 allowing me to do a PhD.
+(0.4 FTE - 5 years) on teaching scientific inquiry in physics {cite:p}`pols2023development`.

-On my own education. not reached the limits.
-Set an example to pupils: continue learning.

-## Characteristics

-- Innovatie
-    1. niet alleen technologie centered
-    1. didactiek
-- Belangrijkste
-    1. niet het trucje leren, maar het principe
-- Courses

-- Transforming education
-    1. Inspiring others
+In 2019 I switched from secondary education to university, becoming the coordinator of the First Year Physics Lab Course (FYPLC), which I still am.

 ## Innovating lab courses